 Persian limes grown from the species Citrus latifolia (Yu.
-Tanaka) Tanaka, a large fruited acid lime known also as Bearss or Tahiti,
+Tanaka) Tanaka, a large fruited acid lime known also as Bearss or Tahiti [and hybrids thereof?],

 Mexican limes grown from the species Citrus aurantiifolia (Christm.)
-Swingle, also known as sour limes and key limes,
+Swingle, also known as sour limes and key limes [and hybrids thereof?],

-Indian sweet limes, Palestine sweet limes grown from the species Citrus limettioides Tanaka
+Indian sweet limes, Palestine sweet limes grown from the species Citrus limettioides Tanaka [and hybrids thereof?]

-[Note: concerning hybrids, refer to wording in current standard.]

 to be supplied fresh to the consumer, limes for industrial processing being excluded.

-Remark by Germany: Codex STAN 213 does not include Mexican limes or Indian sweet limes.

-Remark by South Africa: proposal to exclude Mexican lime and Indian sweet lime.

 II.
 Provisions concerning quality

 The purpose of the standard is to define the quality requirements for limes after preparation and packaging.